20 Best Things to Do in Nerja (A Local’s Guide)

 The series became very popular in Spain, and therefore, it was aired in other countries, such as Portugal, France, and even Latin America.

-Nowadays, this is a tourist attraction where not only Spanish tourists but international tourists stop to take a picture of La Dorada boat.
+Nowadays, this is a tourist attraction where not only Spanish but also international tourists stop to take pictures of the La Dorada boat.

 8. Visit Nerja Museum

-If you love learning about history and culture, you must visit Nerja Museum located in Plaza de Espaรฑa, only a few steps from Balcon de Europa.
+If you love learning about history and culture, you must visit the Nerja Museum, located in Plaza de Espaรฑa, only a few steps from the Balcon de Europa.ย

-The museum shows you the rich local history from prehistory to today.
+The museum shows you the rich local history from prehistory to the present day.
 Not only do you discover more about the cultural heritage of Nerja and the Axarquia region, but you also learn how Nerja caves were discovered, what interesting objects were found, and much more.

 The archaeological section is one of my favourites, as you see old ceramics and utensils in the caves.
 You can also look at the skeleton of a young woman who lived in the caves many years ago.